About the organization

 In Germany, Greenpeace has been a non-profit and peaceful organization for more than 40 years: for consistent climate and resource protection, for the preservation of biodiversity, for a sustainable society.
 Greenpeace is active on the streets, on the ground with environmental sinners.
 Greenpeace investigates, clarifies and puts its finger in the wound.

 Decisive for the success and credibility of Greenpeace are the strict non-violence of all actions and its complete independence from politics, political parties and business.
-This independence is possible thanks to the donations of more than 630,000 supporting members throughout Germany.
-In addition, around 7,000 volunteers work with Greenpeace to protect the environment and the climate.
+This independence is possible thanks to the donations of around 620,000 supporting members throughout Germany.
+In addition, more than 6,000 volunteers work with Greenpeace to protect the environment and the climate.

 Logo